Welcome to the Northeastern community — we’re glad you’re here.

 You will receive an e-bill shortly after registering for classes.
 Students with assistantships or scholarships should pay the balance of what is not covered by the award.
 Contact Student Financial Services at 617.373.5899 with any billing questions.

 All students are required to sign up for direct deposit.
 Please note that if you are a Stipended Graduate Assistant (SGA: Teaching or Research), your first stipend may be in the form of a paper check.
-Bring your Northeastern student identification card to 250 Columbus Place to pick up your check.
+To pick up your check, bring your Northeastern student identification card to the Student Employment Office at 175 Richards Hall.

 Massachusetts state law requires all students to submit a health report form to the University before beginning their studies.